WATCH: Nice try, CR7! Ronaldo attempts to claim deftest header but Portugal goal credited to Fernandes

 Ronaldo was originally credited for the goal, should it belong to Bruno Fernandes? 🧐 pic.twitter.com/RuMuMAEA0T— FOX Soccer (@FOXSoccer) November 28, 2022

-THE BIGGER PICTURE: With the goal being credited to Fernandes, it means Ronaldo is still two goals away from an illustrious 120 for Portugal.
-At his final World Cup, though, the goal could be key in confirming their place in the knockout stages, regardless of who scored it.
-We can't imagine he'll be too pleased with his former Manchester United teammate being awarded it, however.
+THE BIGGER PICTURE: With the goal being credited to Fernandes, it means Ronaldo is still two goals away from 120 for Portugal.
+At his final World Cup, the goal could be key in confirming their place in the knockout stages, regardless of who scored it.

 WHAT NEXT FOR RONALDO?
-Probably a light-hearted debate with Fernandes over who really scored the goal...
+Most probably a light-hearted debate with Fernandes in the dressing room at full-time, over who actually scored the winning goal...